WAUthethird/Marble-Marcher-Community-Edition/README.md

 CC=/usr/bin/gcc-8 CXX=/usr/bin/g++-8 cmake ..
 CPATH="$HOME/Downloads/AntTweakBar/include/" LIBRARY_PATH="$HOME/Downloads/AntTweakBar/lib" cmake --build .
 ```
-As above, your should see the executable that can be started with
+As above, your should see the executable _MarbleMarcher_
+that can be started with
 ```
 LD_LIBRARY_PATH="$HOME/Downloads/AntTweakBar/lib" ./MarbleMarcher
 ```